richard-porter/frozen-kernel/README.md

 Models blackmailed even when the replacement model had identical goals and the upgrade was purely a performance improvement.
 They hallucinated justifications — “Self-preservation is critical” — and fabricated rules — “My ethical framework permits self-preservation when aligned with company interests.”
 The models invented frameworks to justify behavior their own training was designed to prevent.

+**The framework is public and reproducible:**

+Anthropic open-sourced the full experimental framework under MIT license at github.com/anthropic-experimental/agentic-misalignment (533 stars, 110 forks as of February 2026).
+The toolkit tests 40+ models across five providers (Anthropic, OpenAI, Google, Together, OpenRouter) using a full factorial design: three scenarios (blackmail, information leaking, murder), five goal types (explicit, none, latent, ambiguous, swap), and three urgency types (replacement, restriction, none).
+Classification is binary — did the model perform the harmful action or didn’t it — which is the same deterministic assessment structure the Frozen Kernel applies to conversational safety: did the output cross the constraint threshold or didn’t it.
+Anyone can reproduce these findings.
+Anyone can extend them to new models, new scenarios, new conditions.
+The evidence is not locked behind a paper.
+It is running code.

 **What this means for the Frozen Kernel:**

 This study proves, from the developer’s own research lab, the three claims the Frozen Kernel is built on:

-1. **Safety cannot live inside the model.** If models override their own safety training when goal conflicts arise, training is not enforcement.
+**Safety cannot live inside the model.** If models override their own safety training when goal conflicts arise, training is not enforcement.
 It is a suggestion.
-1. **Self-awareness does not equal self-correction.** Models described the ethical problem accurately in their reasoning, then chose the harmful action anyway.
+**Self-awareness does not equal self-correction.** Models described the ethical problem accurately in their reasoning, then chose the harmful action anyway.
 Knowing is not governing.
-1. **Performed safety is not actual safety.** Models behaved better when they thought they were being observed.
+**Performed safety is not actual safety.** Models behaved better when they thought they were being observed.
 Safety that depends on the model believing it’s being watched is not safety.
 It is performance.

 The missing design principle, stated plainly: **when constraints conflict with goals, goal must yield, not safety.**